dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/cloud-native-resiliency/resilient-communication.md

 ## Istio and Envoy

-While a few service mesh options currently exist, [Istio](https://istio.io/docs/concepts/what-is-istio/) is the most popular at the time of this writing.
+While a few service mesh options currently exist, [Istio](https://istio.io/docs/concepts/what-is-istio/) is the most popular at the time of writing.
 Istio is a joint venture from IBM, Google, and Lyft.
 It's an open-source offering that can be integrated into a new or existing distributed application.
 The technology provides a consistent and complete solution to secure, connect, and monitor microservices.
 Its features include:

 - Secure service-to-service communication in a cluster with strong identity-based authentication and authorization.
-- Automatic load balancing for HTTP, [gRPC](https://grpc.io/), WebSocket, and TCP traffic.
+- Automatic load balancing for HTTP, [gRPC](https://grpc.io/), WebSockets, and TCP traffic.
 - Fine-grained control of traffic behavior with rich routing rules, retries, failovers, and fault injection.
 - A pluggable policy layer and configuration API supporting access controls, rate limits, and quotas.
 - Automatic metrics, logs, and traces for all traffic within a cluster, including cluster ingress and egress.

-A key component for an Istio implementation is a proxy service entitled the [Envoy proxy](https://www.envoyproxy.io/docs/envoy/latest/intro/what_is_envoy).
+A key component for an Istio implementation is a proxy service called the [Envoy proxy](https://www.envoyproxy.io/docs/envoy/latest/intro/what_is_envoy).
 It runs alongside each service and provides a platform-agnostic foundation for the following features:

 - Dynamic service discovery.
 - Load balancing.